about my books

 Vegetablian Books: September 2018

 It's the night of the Yellow Puff-Ball Mushroom Cloud and a mysterious yellow fog is making its way across the world, sowing chaos in its path.
-Mt.
-Fuji has erupted.
-The Euphrates has run dry.
 The White House is under attack by giant bears, the President is missing, and the Vice President has turned into a Bichon Frise.
 It's Apocalypse Time, my friends.
 Soon the Beast will rise.
 And six unlikely women must make the perilous journey to the Pit of Nethalem, where they will stop the Beast from fulfilling its evil purpose, or die trying.

 “Just as an Aesop’s fable has its own enduring charm, so too does The Book of Dog win the reader over with its lessons presented in a curious mix of whimsy and biting social satire.” —Fantasy & Science Fiction